Apzmie/ES-and-PPO-from-Scratch-in-Unity-FourLeg-NarrowPath-Walking/README.md

 ### Mirrored Noise Sampling
 When noise is added to the weights, the opposite sign is also applied to create symmetry, which helps determine which direction is better.

+### Pseudo-Gradient Optimization
+Although the gradient is a pseudo-gradient rather than an exact gradient computed through backpropagation, Adam can still be used for parameter updates because the pseudo-gradient provides an estimate of the optimization direction.

 ## Training Progress (ES plot)
 ![es plot](images/es_plot.png)